Two-player Domino games: Games with bounded time

 In this section, we consider a variant where the number of turns is bounded.

 \begin{theorem} The following problem is decidable: given $(\A, \F, E)$ and $T\in \N$, does $A$ have a strategy to win the game $\Gamma(\A, \F, E)$ in $T$ moves or less? \end{theorem}

 In other words, we decide whether the game has value at most $T$.
 This cannot be proved by brute force since there are infinitely many moves in each position; still, the same phenomenon occurs e.g. for chess on infinite grids \cite{brum} for similar reasons.
 We will see that moves that are sufficiently far from other tiles are, in some sense, equivalent.
-We assume that patterns in $\F$ are connected, but the proof can be adapted to the general case.
 We use the distance $d(i,j) = \sum_{k=1}^d |i_k - j_k|$ for $i,j\in\Z^d$.

 We define a variant $\Gamma_T^\omega(\A, \F, E)$ whose positions are given by $((p^k)_{k\leq b}, \rho)$ where $(p^k)$ is a finite sequence of patterns called \emph{boards} and $\rho$ is the current player.
 The initial position is $(\emptyset, A)$, where $\emptyset$ is the empty sequence.
 Possible moves are the following, where $t$ denotes the number of the current turn: